Granite Mountain Hotshots

 Memorial State Park

-Many people who visit Granite Mountain Hotshots Memorial State Park will only stay long enough to read the signs near the parking lot that summarize the tragedy of the Yarnell Hill Fire that claimed the lives of 19 brave, young firefighters June 30, 2013.
+Many people who visit Granite Mountain Hotshots Memorial State Park will only stay long enough to read the signs near the parking lot that summarize the tragedy of the Yarnell Hill Fire.
+It claimed the lives of 19 brave, young firefighters June 30, 2013.
 Those with the stamina and fitness to go all in will be rewarded with a thoughtful memorial that honors the hotshots and gives Arizonans a chance to pay their respects for their sacrifice.

 The state park is a few miles south of Yarnell and its parking lot is on the edge of State Route 89 against a rocky bluff.
 There are only a dozen spaces for long-term parking and two others for 10-minute visits to quickly look at the memorial signage.
-A shuttle runs from SR 89 and Shrine Drive in Yarnell from 7 a.m. to 5 p.m. on Friday, Saturday and Sunday.
+A shuttle runs from the Yarnell Fire Department station to the memorial park from 8 a.m. to 5 p.m. on Friday, Saturday and Sunday.

 The hike up the granite slopes of the Weaver Mountains is gradual.
 The Hotshots Trail rises 1,200 feet over 2.85 miles to reach an overlook with a ramada at an elevation of 5,460 feet.
 It looks down on the valley where the wind-driven fire overtook the fleeing Granite Mountain Hotshots.
 They scrambled to get to a safe area at Boulder Springs Ranch that was just a quarter mile away.